Re-Release Coming in July 2018

 The café had that truck-stop vibe, though there weren’t any places for semis to park.
 As I pushed through the doors, the dim light from the overheads filtered through the long, narrow restaurant.
 Utilitarian blinds gave a slatted view to the parking lot, and Formica ruled supreme.
 Booths lined one wall, while on the other, a long counter flanked the kitchen, with bar stools attached to the floor.

-A tall, narrow Christmas tree nestled against one corner, sparkling with lights and gleaming ornaments.
+A tall, narrow Christmas tree was nestled in one corner, sparkling with lights and gleaming ornaments.
 The tree was pretty and it made me smile.

 I chose an open stool at the opposite end of the counter and slid onto it.
 Picking up the menu, I pulled one of the saucers to me and flipped over the mug.